 Investment and Job Creation in Canada

-- The members of CWTA pay licence fees in excess of $150 million each year – more than two-thirds of the total fees collected by Industry Canada from all spectrum users.
+- Canada’s wireless service providers pay licence fees in excess of $185 million each year – nearly two-thirds of the total fees collected by Industry Canada from all spectrum users.

-- Over 261,000 people are employed in Canada as a result of the wireless industry.
-The wireless sector offers high value employment – it has an average salary level of $64,000, compared to a Canadian average salary of $44,000.
+- Over 138,800 people are employed in Canada as a result of the wireless industry.

-- The demand for highly skilled wireless communications specialists is so great that Canadian post-secondary institutions are creating programs specifically geared to the wireless industry.
+- The demand for highly skilled wireless communications specialists is so great that Canadian post-secondary institutions have created programs specifically geared to the wireless industry.

 The Canadian Market

-- Canada’s wireless carriers now offer coverage to more than 99% of Canadians.
+- Canada’s wireless carriers offer coverage to more than 99% of Canadians.
 (CRTC, Communications Monitoring Report, 2015)

 - Some major urban centres report that more than half of all calls to 9-1-1 come from mobile phones.

-- Wireless market sector revenues are the largest component (43%) of total telecommunications revenues.
+- Wireless market sector revenues are the largest component (50%) of total telecommunications revenues.
 (CRTC, Communications Monitoring Report, 2015)

 Tel: (613) 233-4888 ext.
 207